 - "Problem at Pollensa Bay" has him set up another one.
 A young man is dating a woman his mother disapproves of, so he brings in Madeleine as a Spicy Latina to charm the socks off the man.
 With both women now commiserating over the loss, he then arranges for the young man to "come to his senses" (although he was't entirely unaffected by Madeleine).

 - Out-Gambitted: In one of the stories, a client attempts to manipulate Pyne's office to steal her employer's diamond ring for her.
-Pyne managed to discover the truth, but played along with the client's scheme, only to reveal, after she had paid his expenses, that he had figured out her trick.
-The client got out in a rage, when she discovered that she had paid him for nothing.
+Pyne manages to discover the truth, but plays along with the client's scheme, only to reveal, after she had paid his expenses, that he's already figured out her trick and foiled it.
+The client angrily storms out of the office when she realises that she had paid him for nothing.

 - Rescue Romance: Invoked in "The Case of the Discontented Soldier".
 Parker Pyne hires some thugs to attack Freda Clegg when Major Wilbraham was around (by Pyne's instructions).
-The ensuing rescue eventually lead them to being married.
+The ensuing rescue eventually leads them to getting married.

 - Rich Boredom: This is the client's problem in "The Case of the Rich Woman".

 - In "The Case of the Discontented Husband", Parker Pyne arranges for the client to be seen flirting with Madeleine de Sara, to inspire his wife to jealousy and a desire for reconciliation, but it winds up with the client declaring that he's genuinely in love with Madeleine.
 (She doesn't reciprocate.)